MichalK98/HiQ-it-/Answers.md

 [GitHub repo](https://github.com/MichalK98/HiQ-it-)

+To start the porject run `npm i` and `npm start` in both frontend and backend.
+Read all README.md files for more information.

 ## How long time did you end up spending on this coding test?

 I spended roughly 10h on this HiQ it! project.